MundoAndino Home : Andes Colombia Guide at Mundo Andino

 Hacienda Napoles

-Hacienda Napoles (Spanish for Naples Estate) was the luxurious estate built and owned by Colombian drug dealer Pablo Escobar in Puerto Triunfo, Antioquia (320 km NW from Bogota).
+Hacienda Napoles (Spanish for Naples Estate) is the luxurious estate built and owned by Colombian drug lord Pablo Escobar in Puerto Triunfo, Antioquia ( NW of Bogota).
+The estate covers about of land.

-The estate covered about 20 km of land.
-It included a Spanish colonial house, and had a complete zoo that included many kinds of animals from different continents such as giraffes, ostriches, elephants, ponies, rare antelopes and exotic birds.
-The ranch had a large collection of old and luxurious cars and bikes, and even a private airport and a carts racing track.
+It included a Spanish colonial house, and a complete zoo that included many kinds of animals from different continents such as giraffes, ostriches, elephants, hippopotomuses, ponies, rare antelopes and exotic birds.
+The ranch had a large collection of old and luxurious cars and bikes, a private airport and even a cart racing track.

 Following Escobar's death in 1993, his family went into a legal struggle with the Colombian government over the property.
 The government prevailed and the neglected property is now managed by the Municipality of Puerto Triunfo.

-By November 2006, the property ownership passed to the Colombian government and was valued at 5,000 million Colombian pesos (Approx $2.23 million U.S. dollars). [*]
+By November 2006, the property ownership passed to the Colombian government and was valued at 5 billion Colombian pesos (Approx $2.23 million U.S. dollars). [*]

 External links